Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 What to do:

 One way you can help prevent vent gleet is to ensure your chickens have good gut health!
 You can do this by adding some apple cider vinegar (about a tablespoon per gallon) to your chicken’s water.
-We sell apple cider vinegar granules in the store – they’re shelf stable and easy to add to water or feed.

 In summer, this can end in a bad case of fly strike, and you might have to put your hen down if it’s bad enough.

 Roosters stand on top of hens backs while they are mating and they can cut your hens or cause them to lose feathers.
+Sometimes they can even cause open wounds.

-If you have multiple roosters and see them excessively bickering over the hens, then it’s time to either give each rooster his own flock of hens, or re-home one of the roosters.
+You might have multiple roosters and see them excessively bickering over the hens, then it’s time to either give each rooster his own flock of hens, or re-home one of the roosters.

 If you have multiple roosters and notice one rooster is losing feathers on his back, then it’s time to separate him from his “prison buddy” if you get my drift.
 (Yes, this is a real thing that can happen because it’s about social dominance and their pecking order).